About the New Professionals Programme

 The ICA considers anyone with less than five years of paid working experience a new professional and encourages them to take advantage of the communications and resources created as part of the NPP.

-The NPP opens an annual call for applications for people to apply to become an ‘Active New Professional’ (Active NP).
+The NPP opens a call for applications for people to apply to become an ‘Active New Professional’ (Active NP).

 What is an Active NP?